-- Each team is permitted to have one 60 second time-out per game. - Clock will stop for 60 seconds. - Coach must request the time out to the official. - Your team must be in possession of the ball. - Allowable anytime during the game, except during the Golden Frame. - Once the official announces the time out, the coach will go to the players.
+- Each team is permitted to have one 60 second time-out per game. - Clock will start again once the next bocce ball or pallina is released. - Coach must request the time out to the official. - A team may call for a time out with or without possession - All bocce balls must come to a complete stop before a time out is granted. - Allowable anytime during the game, except during the Golden Frame. - Once the official announces the time out, the coach will go to the players.